 Cell – or mobile – phones could be loosely divided into two types: “basic” and “smart.”
 Both types store text, contacts and other information either on a drive or a detachable SIM card.
 If you want to save text/SMS messages, you have to transfer them off the phone and onto whatever storage medium you put your personal digital stuff.

 Smart phones give you more control over text messages.
-You can either transfer the files over a cell-phone cable into a computer or transfer the files wirelessly via Bluetooth.
-You can find special software to access, view and manipulate the files.
-I have a nice $1.99 app for my smartphone that displays the text messages from my phone and gives me the option to save them all off the phone as a single file (with a choice from a few different formats) on my computer.
+You can either transfer the files off your phone via a cable into a computer or transfer the files wirelessly via Bluetooth.
+There are many software resources available to access, view and manipulate the files.
+I have a nice $1.99 app for my smartphone that displays the text messages from my phone and gives me the option to save them all off the phone as a single file (with a choice from a few different file formats) on my computer.

-The app displays the contents of the SMS file organized into four categories: ADDRESS, the screen name of the person with whom I am exchanging texts; DIR, the direction the text in the conversation is going, whether it is coming in to me or going out to the ADDRESS; DATE, the date and time the text was sent; and TEXT, the body of the text itself.
+The app displays the contents of the SMS file organized into four categories: ADDRESS (the screen name of the person with whom I am exchanging texts), DIR (the direction the text in the conversation is going, whether it was sent in to me or I sent it out to the ADDRESS), DATE (the date and time the text was sent) and TEXT (the body of the text itself).

-Some cell phone text message software will enable you to recover texts you thought were deleted from your cell phone.
-This is possible because when you delete a text message, the text message doesn’t actually get erased.
+Some cell phone text message software enable you to recover texts you thought were deleted from your cell phone.
+This is possible because when you delete a text message, it doesn’t actually get erased.
 Though the phone tells you that the text is deleted, in reality the phone keeps the text for awhile in a ghost-like state and makes the space that the text inhabits vacant and available to new text.

 Which means that some deleted text may still be recoverable.
 There is a big market for text recovery and text recovery software, especially for snooping.
 That is why, if you search online for cell phone text message recovery software, you will see many listings for commercial data-recovery products whose target audience is law enforcement, security, private investigation and other legal work.

 It’s better, going forward, to plan for archiving your text messages.
-If you want to preserve them, get in the habit of not deleting your text messages from your phone, especially if a particular conversation is precious to you.
-And back them up frequently.
+If you want to preserve texts, get in the habit of not deleting them from your phone, especially if a particular conversation is precious to you.
+And back them up frequently once you archive them.